qaecology/blogdown-website/content/authors/Alys Young/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Students and Research Assistants
+- Affiliates and Alumni
 ---

-Alys is a PhD student at Deakin University with supervisors from Deakin, the University of Melbourne, and Charles Darwin University.
+Alys was a PhD student at Deakin University with supervisors from Deakin, the University of Melbourne, and Charles Darwin University.
 Working with the Tiwi people and Land Council on the Tiwi Islands, Alys investigates ecosystem and biodiversity modelling, particularly using remote sensing and quantitative tools.
 More generally, she is interested in data analysis, modelling, and coding.
 She is also a Research Assistant undertaking data management, visualisation and developing shiny apps.

 #### Supervisors: